 Hi lovely people, a few weeks ago I got contacted by AirAsia Indonesia; they asked whether I want to join them for a familiarization trip to New Zealand.
 Do I want to?
 Heck are you kidding?
 NZ has been in my bucket list for ages, but somehow it was never crossed off the list because… well, there hasn’t been any chances yet.
 You can bet I said a big YES in a heartbeat.
 So preparations were made, visa was applied and warm clothes were packed (it was wintertime in NZ), and here I was, in the northern part of one of the most beautiful countries in the world, with a bunch of people I’ve just met on this trip.
+So, here’s my full journey about wonderful dine and wine on Waiheke Island!

 We landed in Auckland around evening and had a good rest before waking up early in the morning to head to Waiheke Island, the first destination on our itinerary.
 Waiheke island can be reached in 30 minutes from Auckland city by ferry.
 It was a fun and windy ride (which passed quickly as we kept taking photos and posing like maniacs), before we finally arrived to a place that looks like… a green paradise.